-The children in our Federation are made aware that there are adults whom they can approach if worried or in difficulty.
+The children in our school are made aware that there are adults whom they can approach if worried or in difficulty.

-There is adequate signposting to external sources of support and advice for staff, parents and pupils e.g. MYCWA, Foodbanks, MHST, Visyon.
+There is adequate signposting to external sources of support and advice for staff, parents and pupils (Eg; through school website and posters and leaflets in school)

-7. Early Help, Child in Need and Child Protection
+Early Help, Child in Need and Child Protection

-In our Federation we ensure that we follow Cheshire East's Multi-agency Practice Standards Agency roles and responsibilities to ensure that our work, on behalf of our children, is of a consistently good standard.
+In our school we ensure that we follow Cheshire East's Multi-Agency Safeguarding Arrangements Multi-Agency Safeguarding Arrangements and the Practice Standards to ensure that our work, on behalf of our children, is of a consistently good standard.
 We use these standards to challenge other workers on behalf of children where the standards are not being met.
-The Principal and the DSL are aware of the Cheshire East Escalation Procedure for Multi-Agency Professional Challenge and... (trixonline.co.uk)
+The Headteacher and the DSL are aware of the Cheshire East Escalation Procedure for Multi-Agency Professional Challenge and (trixonline.co.uk)

-8. Concerns about a Child - Recording and Reporting:
+Concerns about a child - recording and reporting:

-Our recording procedures are in line with those outlined in Cheshire East's "Recording and Reporting Guidance" 2024; the Designated Safeguarding Lead and the Deputy Lead are aware of this document.
+Our recording procedures are in line with those outlined in Cheshire East's "Recording and Reporting Guidance" 2025; the Designated Safeguarding Lead and the Deputy Lead are aware of this document.